FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 provides that the decision to alter the rate of refund should be decided at the statutory

-annual budget meeting and that the rate of refund decided in respect of the relevant local--- 17
+annual budget meeting and that the rate of refund decided in respect of the relevant local
+---
+17

 electoral area shall apply to eligible persons for the year to which the budget relates.
 The